Tornado outbreak in Nebraska: Severe storms affect southern areas of state: May 22, 2004

 EXPEDITION VIDEO 2: Storm observers discuss possible options while lightning bears down: Storm Highway Video Clip

 ALMA, NE - An outbreak of large tornadoes occured across Nebraska on the 22nd.
 The following is a journal of the day's expedition.
 Times (CDT) are approximate.
 Photos can be enlarged by clicking on each thumbnail image.

-We (Pete McConnell, Fabian Guerra, Damon Shaw and I) left Norfolk early after a great cover the day before.
+We (Pete McConnell, Fabian Guerra, Damon Shaw and I) left Norfolk early after a great experience the day before.
 We headed south to Hastings, where we did a library data stop.
 Storms had already fired to the west, and the plan was to let tail-end Charlie come northeast to us where we felt the atmosphere was better primed.
 We parked south of Minden to wait, but when our cell went bonkers on radar and tornado warnings started appearing, we decided not to wait and to head down to Alma to meet it.
 After hearing reports from this day, we must have missed the Alma area tornado by minutes.
 We stopped once north of Alma for some shots of the awesome mammatus stretching horizon to horizon: